MatthewSigit/XTern-AI/README.md

 For Readers:

-Written work is in the folder under the name "Explanations and Thought Process".
+Written work is in the folder under the name "Explanations and Thought Processes".
 I wrote most of my thought process that I had.
 This includes my thoughts during data visualization and analysis, answers to the written questions and why I chose a specific model (KNN) to create a machine learning model.

 All graphs that I have and reference are in the "Raw Data Visualization and Code" folder.
 There, I have:
 - My code on a jupyter notebook that created all the graphs.